-In the sales features and tool Shopify vs. WordPress WooCommerce comparison, the winner is yet again Shopify.
-It is the ecommerce platform that comes with more useful integrated sales tools and options of the two.
+In the sales features and tool comparison between Shopify and WordPress WooCommerce, the winner is yet again Shopify.
+It is the eCommerce platform that comes with more useful integrated sales tools and options of the two.

-With any WordPress WooCommerce, you will need to download and install, and in some cases, buy additional extensions in order to add useful sales features like abandoned cart recovery to your online store.
+With any WordPress WooCommerce, you will need to download, install, and in some cases, buy additional extensions in order to add useful sales features like abandoned cart recovery to your online store.